VitaZil/Booking/README.md

 ```

 ## Status
-Booking App was created in learning purpose and I'm still working on it.
+Booking App was created for the purpose of learning and I'm still working on it.